datacarpentry/image-processing/episodes/03-skimage-images.md

 Then, we can save the selection as a new image, change the pixels in the image, and so on.
 It is important to
-remember that coordinates are specified in *(y, x)* order and that color values are specified in *(r, g, b)* order when doing these manipulations.
+remember that coordinates are specified in *(y, x)* order and that colour values are specified in *(r, g, b)* order when doing these manipulations.

 Consider this image of a whiteboard, and suppose that we want to create a